PlasmaPy/hack.plasmapy.org/pages/2022/about.md

 </div>

 Welcome to the second **Plasma Hack Week**!!
-This year's Hack Week will be held remotely from July 11 - July 15, 2022.
-The event is **free** and will target three objectives: increasing awareness of open-source software for the Plasma Community; building a contributor base for open-source software within the Plasma Community; and **training our scientists so open-source software can thrive within the Plasma Community**.
+This year's Hack Week will be held remotely from July 11 – July 15, 2022.
+The event is **free** and will target three objectives: increasing awareness of open-source software for the Plasma Community; building a contributor base for open-source software within the Plasma Community; and **training our scientists so open-source software can thrive throughout the Plasma Community**.
 These objectives will be achieved through a hybrid of structured and unstructured learning activities that we will do as a collaborative group.
 So, come prepared to code and have fun!!!